Autumn: A Scalable Read Optimized LSM-tree based Key-Value Stores with Fast Point and Range Read Speed: Introduction

 \end{enumerate}

-The paper is organized as follows: Section~\ref{sec:background} discusses the background information of the LSM-tree and gives an overview on existing merge policies and their characteristics.
-Section~\ref{sec:autumn} introduce our proposed scalable and read optimized key-value store Autumn with the novel \policy merge policy and we present detailed analysis of the complexity bounds for Autumn in space amplification, reads, and updates costs.
-Section~\ref{sec:eval} presents the experimental results of an evaluation conducted using YCSB benchmark.
-Section~\ref{sec:relatedWorks} introduces related works that are orthogonal to Autumn ranging from range filters to new hardware.
+The paper is organized as follows: Section~\ref{sec:background} discusses the background information of LSM-trees and gives an overview of existing merge policies and their characteristics.
+Section~\ref{sec:autumn} introduces our proposed scalable and read optimized key-value store Autumn with the novel \policy merge policy and we present detailed analysis of the complexity bounds for Autumn in space amplification, reads, and updates costs.
+Section~\ref{sec:eval} presents the experimental results of an evaluation conducted using the YCSB benchmark.
+Section~\ref{sec:relatedWorks} discusses related works that are orthogonal to Autumn ranging from range filters to new hardware.
 Finally, Section~\ref{sec:conclusion} summarizes our contributions and concludes this work.